Publication date: 12 Jan 2023

 The enterprise applications market is a competitive market that includes software specific to certain industries as well as software that can handle requirements for multiple industries.
 Enterprise applications can be delivered as a pre-integrated suite of applications (featuring common data and process models across functional areas) or as standalone applications that automate specific functional business processes, such as accounting, human capital management, or supply chain execution.
 The enterprise applications market consists of the following secondary markets: enterprise resource management, customer relationship management, engineering applications, supply chain management applications, and production applications.

 The IDC report, Worldwide Enterprise Applications Software Forecast, 2022–2026: Digital Era Software on the Rise (Doc #US48563522), presents a five-year forecast for worldwide enterprise applications revenues, including spending by geographic region and deployment type (public cloud and on premises).
 The report also provides insight into the market's evolution through 2026, including deployment models, trends, and significant market developments.
+The forecast data in this report is based on IDC's Worldwide Semiannual Software Tracker.

 International Data Corporation (IDC) is the premier global provider of market intelligence, advisory services, and events for the information technology, telecommunications, and consumer technology markets.
 With more than 1,300 analysts worldwide, IDC offers global, regional, and local expertise on technology, IT benchmarking and sourcing, and industry opportunities and trends in over 110 countries.
 IDC's analysis and insight helps IT professionals, business executives, and the investment community to make fact-based technology decisions and to achieve their key business objectives.
 Founded in 1964, IDC is a wholly owned subsidiary of International Data Group (IDG), the world's leading tech media, data, and marketing services company.
 To learn more about IDC, please visit www.idc.com.
 Follow IDC on Twitter at @IDC and LinkedIn.
 Subscribe to the IDC Blog for industry news and insights.